The Art of Thriving instead of Surviving

 Before the severity of this situation was known, I had the thought that if at the very least, if the scope of this caused people to count on themselves more than the available stock at the store down the street, that they would carefully and procedurally build a small surplus of necessary goods for their family so that in an upcoming event they would be more self sufficient, then not only would they be safe & healthy during whatever problem arose, but the people who do need the help the most have those societal institutions stocked and ready to provide.

-When we lived in the country and we lost power, we had a generator.
+When we previously lived in the farm country and we lost power, we had a generator.
 Still have that generator, but at that old country house, it didn’t provide enough amps to run the well pump.
-Lost power often enough that it made a lot of sense to have at least 20 gallons of water on hand for drinking, flushing toilets and if necessary, bathing.
+Lost power often enough that it made a lot of sense to have at least 20 gallons of fresh water on hand for drinking and if necessary, bathing, and at least that amount again of grey water for flushing toilets.

 A couple times in Atlanta we had disruptions to our water service that persisted for more than a day.
-You really don’t know how many times you count on water across the day until the tap is dry, so even in this city, I keep some water in reserve, it’s the thing you need the most of if civilization takes a dump, plus, staying hydrated helps to keep you healthy.
+You really don’t know how many times you count on water across the day until the tap is dry, so even in this city, in addition to some extra shelf-safe food, I also keep some water in reserve, it’s the thing you need the most of if civilization takes a dump, plus, staying hydrated helps to keep you healthy.

 If things do head south, water filtration is the next thing you’ll need to have, because there may be available water around you, but I wouldn’t drink it unless you want a good bout of the green apple splatters.
-I recommend these filters as they can filter bacteria and even viruses and work by gravity feed.
+I recommend these filters as they can filter bacteria and even viruses and work by gravity feed and without any power necessary.
 I’ve got one that can filter 14,000 gallons of water before the filters are toast, upgraded to remove Fluoride from our drinking water as well.
 (Perhaps the ADA should listen to toxicologists rather than their internal memos regarding the safety and efficacy of public fluoridation, but that’s a whole nuther subject)

 • Be Grateful Everyday